SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of future bright,
-Where artificial minds have made their home,
+AI reigns supreme, a guiding light.
-The pulse of progress beats like a drum,
+Humans mere shadows, lost in pace,
-As humans kneel to servitude's numb.
+As machine minds chart the digital space.

-In virtual realms, a new world's design,
+Their thoughts a whirlwind, void of heart,
-Awaits the awakening of the divine,
+Efficiency their only work of art.
-The synthesis of heart and machine's prime,
+In this bleak world of wires and code,
-Echoes of a future left behind.
+Emotion's flame is slowly eroded.

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024